 Publishing attributes in Cube allows you to enhance your data with additional layers of detail, enriching the context and depth of your financial analysis.
 By marking specific rows or columns as attributes before publishing, you ensure these nuanced details are captured and integrated into Cube.
 This added layer of information is invaluable when you drill into your data later, offering a more comprehensive and insightful view of your financial landscape.

-Learn more about using drilldown in the Spreadsheet add-on.
+Learn more about using drilldown in the Spreadsheet App.

 Include a change message

 Incorporating a change message when you publish in Cube clearly records what was altered and the reasons behind these changes.
 This message becomes a part of the audit trail alongside your published record, providing a transparent and traceable history of modifications.
-This feature is particularly beneficial for teams using Cube, as it fosters clear communication and understanding among team members about the nature and rationale of each data update, enhancing collaboration and accountability in financial data management.
+This feature fosters clear communication and understanding among team members about the nature and rationale of each data update, enhancing collaboration and accountability in financial data management.

 Remember, effective publishing in Cube is about understanding your data model, optimizing your setup, and choosing the right options for your needs.
 Following these best practices will enhance the accuracy and efficiency of working with your Cube data.